 Beyond your terrain, your experience and goals might influence your decision.
 Is your dream to finish the Unbound 200 gravel race or something similar?
 If you want to ride hard in a group of riders, race competitively, or just go fast and set new personal bests, then a more efficient race-focused gravel bike will be more desirable.
 On the other hand, if your friends might talk you into off-road races like the Epic Rides series or Leadville Trail 100, a mountain bike is the more versatile setup.

 Who has the better bike in this situation?

-This bike allowed me to continue participating in gravel group rides.
-Whenever we dropped into a section of singletrack or encountered sand or snow, I would leave most gravel bikes behind.
+This bike allowed me to hang with gravel group rides but also leave most gravel bikes behind when we found a tricky section of trail.
 This bike was fun, capable, and versatile.

 Over time, my goals shifted toward competition, and the 29er hardtail simply couldn’t keep up.
 Top speed was limited by aerodynamics and gearing.
 I found myself regularly spun out and getting dropped when speeds started entering the mid-20s.

 I've returned to a faster and more efficient gravel bike because I want every advantage possible.
 Gravel riding is still evolving.
 And I'm always evolving as a rider.
 Whatever bike you're on, the most important thing is that it can put a smile on your face.
 The only gravel "rule" you should worry about is having fun.